brians1982/portfolio/TemperaturePlot/README.md

 **Temperature Plotting**

+I have been interested in the weather for as long as I can remember.
+I considered studying meteorolgoy in college, but opted for mechanical engineering instead.
+This example creates a contour plot of archived temperature readings on a map of Maine.

 The National Weather Service archives weather observations at numerous locations around the United States every day.
 The data is accessible via an [API](https://www.ncdc.noaa.gov/cdo-web/webservices/v2) using the Python Requests libary and and API key.
 In this example, maximum temperature data is retrieved for specific dates for the state of Maine, and plotted on a map.